Today I’m responding to a viewer who asks “how do I stop asking questions about my partner’s past?”

 There aren’t any bugs under your skin or anything like that.
 It’s all in our head.

-And when you pause, when you take a deep breath and realize what’s going on, it gives your mind time to realize, “Oh yeah, I’m trying to scratch an itch that can never be fully scratched.”
-Because as you probably know, as many of the people watching this channel know, I firmly believe that asking your partner endless questions about their past is the worst thing you can probably do if you want to keep your retroactive jealousy going.
+When you pause, take a deep breath and realize what’s going on, it gives your mind time to realize, “Oh yeah, I’m trying to scratch an itch that can never be fully scratched.”
+Because as you probably know, I firmly believe that asking your partner endless questions about their past is the worst thing you can probably do if you want to keep your retroactive jealousy going.

 And remember that you’re trying to scratch an itch that can never be fully scratched.
 So that’s the lofty philosophical bit of this process, the advice that I’m offering you.